Funmi/funmi-cli/docs/build.md

 ### Custom babel config

-By default we only use a single babel preset: [babel-preset-fadmin-app](https://github.com/egoist/babel-preset-fadmin-app) which includes following features:
+By default we only use a single babel preset: [babel-preset-funmi-app](https://github.com/egoist/babel-preset-funmi-app) which includes following features:

 - ES2015/2016/2017 and Stage-2 features
 - Transform `async/await` and `generator`
-- Transform fadmin JSX
+- Transform funmi JSX

 You can set `babel` option in config file or populate a `.babelrc` in project root directory to override it.